Flabellina gabinierei: Description

 This nudibranch is translucent white in colour and reaches 30 mm in length.
 The tips of the rhinophores, oral tentacles and tail are dusted with white.
 The digestive gland in the cerata is dark brown, green or possibly red and there is no pigment on the surfaces of the cerata.
 The rhinophores have small annular wrinkles.

 Ecology

-Paraflabellina gabinierei feeds on hydroids of the genus Eudendrium.
+Flabellina gabinierei feeds on hydroids of the genus Eudendrium.